bfairkun/ScreenSeq/README.md

 join -t $'\t' --header FilteredRep1.txt FilteredRep2.txt > BioRepColumnsCombinedInSameRow.txt
 ```

 Now we can run the Z-testGivenReadCountUsingSplineInterpolation.py script.
 In this example will use parameters to sum the columns that pertain to (spliced reads bio-replicate 1) and (spliced reads bio-replicate2) and do a similar thing for unspliced reads.
 We will use the [Q-value](https://www.ncbi.nlm.nih.gov/pubmed/12883005) method for FDR correction.
+One way to check that this statistical model is reasonable, is to make a QQ-plot.
+We will make one here.
 Call script with --help flag for more details on the possible arguments.
 The script should output a text-file containing P-values as well as the above figure.

 ```bash
 python ./scripts/ZtestByReadDensitySplineFunction.py --InputFile BioRepColumnsCombinedInSameRow.txt --NumeratorColumnName fet5_UnsplicedReads fet5_UnsplicedReads_1 --DenominatorColumnName fet5_SplicedReads fet5_SplicedReads_1 --MultipleHypothesisCorrection Qvalue --IdentifierColumnName Common_Name --TestType RightSidedTest --OutputFile MyOutput.txt --PlotMA MyPlot.png --ShowSplineFitConfidenceInterval --LabelSignificantPointsInPlot